 Writer's Statement: A statement of 300 - 500 words that describes your current writing projects and goals, any identities that inform your work, and what being a member of a writing community means to you.
 Tell us what you write and why you write it!

-We offer a number of full scholarships for the 1 and 2 week programs.
+We offer a number of full scholarships.
+Scholarship support is intended for those participants whose families cannot afford the full cost of the program.
 BIPOC and young writers of marginalized groups are especially encouraged to apply for the available funding.
 In order to apply for a scholarship, just click the "Scholarship" button in the "Scholarship Consideration" section of the scholarship application.
 On average, 30% of our participants attend with funding each year.

-We do our best to make admission decisions within 4-6 weeks of receipt.
 Please note that we cannot make offers of admission until we've received your recommendation letter.
-Once accepted, participation in the Juniper Young Writer Online program is guaranteed on a first-come, first-served basis.
+Once accepted, participation in the Juniper Young Writers programs is guaranteed on a first-come, first-served basis.
 You will need to enroll and pay a non-refundable $200 deposit to secure your space.
 Full-scholarship awardees do not have to pay a deposit.